ging/fiware-idm-deprecated/doc/admin_guide.rst

 Keystone roles
 ''''''''''''''

-These settings map to normal keystone roles that are used by the IdM.
+These settings map to normal Keystone roles that are used by the IdM.
 As with the FIWARE Applications and Roles settings, they depend on your use case and , if you are not using the installation scripts, you will have to create them yourself.